-Welcome to October 1, 2020 and to Fandango’s One-Word Challenge (aka, FOWC).
+Welcome to January 19, 2021 and to Fandango’s One-Word Challenge (aka, FOWC).
 It’s designed to fill the void after WordPress bailed on its daily one-word prompt.

 I will be posting each day’s word just after midnight Pacific Time (US).

-Today’s word is “synchronize.”
+Today’s word is “meme.”

 Write a post using that word.
 It can be prose, poetry, fiction, non-fiction.
 It can be any length.
 It can be just a picture or a drawing if you want.
 No holds barred, so to speak.